 One final note: Under Maine Revised Statutes Title 24, section 2859, the statute of limitations "clock" is paused on the day the notice of claim is filed, until 30 days following the prelitigation panel's opinion.

-In Maine, there is no law on the books that specifically limits or caps damages in a medical malpractice case -- meaning compensation that is available to a plaintiff after a successful lawsuit in court.
-But there is a Maine law that caps damages for any personal injury case involving allegations of wrongful death.
-In those cases, damages are capped at $500,000.
+In Maine, there is no law on the books that specifically limits or caps damages in a medical malpractice case—meaning compensation that is available to a plaintiff after a successful lawsuit in court.
+But there is a Maine law that caps noneconomic damages for any personal injury case involving allegations of wrongful death.
+In those cases, damages are capped at $750,000 for "the loss of comfort, society and companionship of the deceased, including any damages for emotional distress."
+However, Maine law does not cap economic damages, such as compensation for the costs of the deceased person's medical care.

-So, for a medical malpractice case where the plaintiff(s) is alleging that the defendant's medical negligence caused a patient's death, even where the plaintiff ends up winning the lawsuit, any damage award will not be able to exceed $500,000 in accord with Maine law.
-You can find this rule codified at Maine Revised Statutes Title 18A section 2-804.
+So, for a medical malpractice case where the plaintiff(s) is alleging that the defendant's medical negligence caused a patient's death, even where the plaintiff ends up winning the lawsuit, any award for the noneconomic losses listed above will not be able to exceed $750,000 in accord with Maine law.
+You can find this rule codified at Maine Revised Statutes Title 18-C section 2-807.

 If you're looking for more specifics on Maine's medical malpractice laws and how they apply to your potential case, it may be time to discuss your situation with an experienced medical malpractice attorney in your area.